Qianzhong-Chen/Qianzhong-Chen.github.io/_pages/about.md

 I received my Bachelor's degree in Mechanical Engineering from both Zhejiang University and UIUC in 2023.
 I received my Master's degree in Mechanical Engineering from Stanford University in 2025.

-My Curriculum Vitae can be found [here](https://drive.google.com/file/d/1i3HcgMSfIfz7L-88KApjTb-uXEJ-X7VS/view?usp=sharing) (updated Oct.
+My Curriculum Vitae can be found [here](https://drive.google.com/file/d/11ZD5Vrq-KzRyAAhngjY0aDPF-agwOLZY/view?usp=sharing) (updated Nov.
 2025).

 Feel free to contact me via email, linkedin (both on the side bar) or WeChat: CQZ_David.